 • Session 3: Single Audit Reporting • Session 4: Administrative Flexibilities • Session5: Indirect Cost Rates for…

 (slides available at: COFAR Training Administrative Requirements 1-27-14 Slides)

 • Cost Principles • Audit Requirements

 Does your organization sponsor training that is relevant to implementation of the Uniform Guidance?
 If so, please share it here.(link forthcoming)

 Improving standardization and transparency has been a priority of the COFAR since its foundation.
 With the signing of the DATA Act in May 2014, improving Federal spending transparency government-wide has gained a new focus and framework.
 The COFAR is working with OMB and Treasury Department to successfully implement the DATA Act by serving on the Interagency Advisory Committee (IAC).
 The IAC examines all aspects of DATA Act implementation and, where necessary, makes recommendations to OMB and Treasury.
 A representative of the COFAR participates in the IAC and represents the interests of the community in DATA Act implementation.
-For more information on DATA Act implementation and government-wide work to improve Federal spending transparency, please visit: Federal Spending and Transparency Github.
+For more information on DATA Act implementation and government-wide work to improve Federal spending transparency, please visit: Federal Spending and Transparency Collaboration Space.